Saymanning/Election_Analysis/README.md

 Denver County had the largest number of votes.

-Breakdown of the number of votes and the percentage of the total votes each candidate recieved.
+Breakdown of the number of votes and the percentage of the total votes each candidate recieved:

 - Charles Casper Stockham: 23.0% (85,213)
 - Diana DeGette: 73.8% (272,892)